yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 console.log(a.fruit); // Logs 'I like bananas'
 {% endhighlight %}

 This code also logs “I like bananas” - shouldn’t it log “Actually, I like apples”.
-No!
-This is kind of a frustrating feature, but one that when examined, makes sense.
+No, no. This is kind of a frustrating feature, but one that when examined, makes sense.
 When is apples() invoked?
 Does it have anything to the right of the call time dot?
 Does it even have a call time dot?
 Nope.
 We previously said that when free functions are invoked, ‘this’ refers to the global object.
+In fact let's log the value of 'this' within apples() to see what shows up.

 {% highlight javascript %}
 var a = {